What's happened

 How we got here

-Congress passed the Epstein Files Transparency Act in November, mandating the full public release of documents related to Jeffrey Epstein and Ghislaine Maxwell.
-The law set a deadline of December 19, 2025, but the DOJ has faced delays due to the volume of material and the need for redactions to protect victims and ongoing investigations.
-The review involves hundreds of lawyers and analysts working to process millions of pages, with the process extending beyond initial expectations amid political and legal scrutiny.
+Congress passed the Epstein Files Transparency Act in November, mandating the full release of all files related to Jeffrey Epstein.
+The law set a deadline of December 19, 2025, for the DOJ to publish these documents.
+The DOJ has faced challenges due to the volume of material, redactions to protect victims, and ongoing investigations, leading to delays beyond the deadline.
+The files include sensitive information about Epstein's connections, victims, and associates, with some documents heavily redacted to safeguard privacy and national security.

 Go deeper